glutanimate/image-occlusion-enhanced/README.md

 ### Smaller tweaks and bug fixes

-- reduced add-on size by trimming down local version of PIL
+- drastically reduced add-on size by trimming down local version of PIL
 - removed SVG-edit 2.7 from the repository
     + in my experience, SVG-Edit 2.7 was too slow and buggy to be used properly with I/O. I removed it to reduce development overhead and confusion.
 I might give more recent versions of SVG-Edit a try in the future, but for now 2.6 remains the most performant release for I/O.
 - fixed a few issues with SVG-edit 2.6